camunda-community-hub/camunda-platform-7-keycloak/examples/wildfly/README.md

 ## Install the Keycloak Identity Provider Plugin

-In order to install the Keycloak Identity Provider Plugin you have to download the library ``camunda-bpm-identity-keycloak-all-x.y.z.jar`` and create a module containing it.
+In order to install the Keycloak Identity Provider Plugin you have to download the library ``camunda-bpm-identity-keycloak-all-x.y.z.jar`` (can be found e.g. on [Maven Central](https://search.maven.org/search?q=g:org.camunda.bpm.extension%20AND%20a:camunda-bpm-identity-keycloak-all)) and create a module containing it.
 To do so, create a directory ``modules/org/camunda/bpm/identity/camunda-identity-keycloak/main`` in your JBoss/Wildfly installation and put the library inside.
 In the same directory, create a descriptor file named ``module.xml`` with the following content:

     <module xmlns="urn:jboss:module:1.0" name="org.camunda.bpm.identity.camunda-identity-keycloak">